 How Much Can You Save With Smart Lights?

-The actual amount of smart light savings depends on various factors like the electricity rate per kilowatt-hour you pay and what bulbs are being replaced.
+The actual amount of smart light savings depends on various factors like the electricity rate per kilowatt-hour you pay, what type of bulbs are being replaced, and if you’re going to LED bulbs throughout your home.

 Here’s a good rule of thumb: An average LED bulb adds about $1 to your energy bills every year compared to the $7 added by a comparable incandescent bulb.
-Thus, smart light savings can equal about $6 per year over an old-fashioned bulb.
+If you’re going to LED and smart bulbs, the margin could be greater if you see even better energy efficiency by using the smart features.

-According to ENERGY STAR, an average American house contains more than 40 sockets for light bulbs, which means that home could save up to $240 per year using smart lighting.
-Yes, you might have to make an upfront investment by buying all new bulbs, but if you do the math across several years of energy consumption, you stand to save a lot more with smart lights.
+According to Energy Star, an average American house contains more than 40 sockets for light bulbs, which means the average home could save about $240 per year using smart lighting.
+Yes, you might have to make an upfront investment by buying all new bulbs, but if you do the math over years of energy consumption, you stand to save a lot more with smart lights.
+LED bulbs last an average of 25 times longer than incandescent bulbs.

 The short answer to that question is, “Yes, they do.”
 However, it’s important to understand the context.